 About the Resort

 As one of Austria’s most popular ski resorts, Saalbach Hinterglemm is known for its lively winter sports and in particular, its huge party scene.
 With its pretty and traditional Tyrolean centre, it has a large ski area that’s linked to the neighbouring slopes of Hinterglemm and Leogang.
-Getting to Saalbach When you’re
+Let’s Talk Skiing in Saalbach

 When you’re looking at Saalbach ski accommodation, you’ll find lots of different places to stay.
 It’s mainly made up of hotels and apartments, but you’ll also find a few self-catering chalets here too.
 Read More

 Saalbach is a resort that’s found at a low altitude.
 You will find the slopes quite sunny which could prove difficult towards the season’s end.
 For the Saalbach weather, there’s an average of 3.2 snow days per week.
 Read More